Do you want to learn to rank #1 for high-traffic keywords in any niche?

 Higher engagement = great traffic potential.

-Write a description about your page that compels people to click through.
-Then link to it.
+Write a compelling description about your page that entices the click.

-Next, go through the forum and help people by answering their questions (similar to Quora).
+Next, go through the forum threads and answer related questions (similar to Quora).

-As you become an active member, you will also establish a reputation as an authority.
+As you become an active member, you’ll start to position yourself as an authority.

 Scoop.it is a content curation platform.
-People create their own pages to gather the best content they find on a given topic.
+People create their own pages to gather the best content they find on a given topic/industry.

 Most pages have a “Suggest” feature: